-First-year Rule
+First Year Rule

-1. A student enrolled in the first year of any undergraduate course of study in the University as set out in the relevant faculty handbook shall be required to show cause why he/she should be allowed to continue the course if he/she fails more than half the program in which he/she is enrolled.
-In order that students may calculate half their program, the weighting of subjects in each course is defined in Schedule A\, which may be varied from time to time by the Professorial Board.
+1. Students enrolled in the first year of any undergraduate course of study in the University shall be required to show cause why they should be allowed to continue the course if they do not pass the minimum number of subjects, units or credits prescribed for this purpose by the relevant faculty or board of studies.

+The prescribed minimum for each undergraduate course may be found in Schedule A below; the schedule may be varied from time to time by the Professorial Board.

-Repeated-failure Rule
+Repeated Failure Rule

-2. A student shall be required to show cause why he/she should be allowed to repeat a subject which that student has failed more than once.
-Where the subject is prescribed as part of the student's course he/she shall also be required to show cause why he/she should be allowed to continue that course.
+2. Students shall be required to show cause why they should be allowed to repeat a subject which they have failed more than once.
+Where the subject is prescribed as part of the course they shall also be required to show cause why they should be allowed to continue that course.